 Table of Contents

-Work life balance.
+Work life balance, a myth, a mirage. or something we all can achieve?
 Achieving it is the ultimate goal; however, while working from home, personal and professional life boundaries can get extremely blurry.
 You could find yourself working answering emails from the moment you wake up in the morning and right before going to bed.
-You might find yourself spending quality time with family, only for those precious moments to be interrupted by a work call or an important work task.
+You might find yourself spending quality time with family, only for those precious moments to be interrupted by a work call or an important work task, because let’s be real, working at a tech startup needs your full attention.

-During the beginning of the COVID-19 pandemic, most of us assumed that working remotely would allow one to create more meaningful memories with their family.
+During the beginning of the COVID-19 pandemic, most of us assumed that working from home would allow one to create more meaningful memories with their family.
 However, the mixture of life at home and energy at work can be detrimental to your connection with your family, your work, and, most importantly, your mental health.
-Therefore, it is crucial to establish a clear boundary between your personal and professional life to look out for yourself in the best possible day.
+Therefore, it is crucial to establish a clear boundary between your personal and professional life with a clear work life balance to look out for yourself in the best possible way.

 This might perhaps be the very foundation of ensuring that you can separate your personal space from your workspace.
 In addition, with an established end time, you can make sure to clock out at the end of your shift mentally and will no longer need to concern yourself with any work emails or any pending tasks.